Supreme Guide: Making an Online Photography Portfolio in 2023

 1. The ‘So-What’ Test

-But what you may also notice is that your competition forgets to talk about how they plan to help their clients.
+But you may also notice that your competition needs to remember to talk about how they plan to help their clients.

 2. Be Strategic with the Work You Show